Our top 6 IKEA sofa beds review

 The original IKEA Fagelbo did not come with a slipcover, but we put in the work and have created the perfect fitting slipcover for the Fagelbo.
 We even have a slipcover for the hidden bed compartment!

 This is the perfect sofa bed if you’re on a tight budget or you just would like a simple no-fuss function of reclining.
 Perfect to put in an office space or a game room in the house.
 (IKEA has now discontinued the Beddinge.)

 Value for money

-The price tag on this was US$280, which puts this bad boy as a steal in our books.
+The price tag on this was US$280 (in 2021), which puts this bad boy as a steal in our books.
 It’s definitely the right choice if you are after a sofa bed that functions super well as a simple bed and a simpler sofa.

 The mattress quality of the Beddinge is pretty good and you can definitely get a good night’s rest on this one.
 The only downside is because of its futon design, there are no armrests and this for me makes it uncomfortable as a sofa.

 Design-wise, it’s not the best looking piece of furniture and is definitely not a statement piece.
 I’m also not the biggest fan of the reclining function that makes it feel a little bit like a hotel’s rollaway bed.
 It’s very easy to use sofa bed function though.

 Even though it’s not the prettiest sofa beds, you can definitely spruce it up with some Beddinge slipcovers.
 Can you imagine how a velvet slipcover will completely transform this sofa bed?